 - Coat chicken in flour mixture; refrigerate chicken wings for 90 minutes.

-- When ready to deep fry chicken wings, heat oil to 375 degrees.
-Place chicken pieces in hot oil, but do not crowd.
+- When ready to deep fry chicken wings, heat oil to 375°F. Place chicken pieces in hot oil, but do not crowd.
 Fry chicken wings until golden brown.
-Remove from oil and drain.
+Remove from oil and drain on a wire rack over a rimmed baking sheet.

-- When all wings have been fried, place in a large bowl.
-Add hot sauce mixture and mix completely.
+- When all wings have been fried, place them in a large bowl.
+Add wing sauce and toss to coat the wings with sauce.
 Use a fork or tongs to place chicken pieces on a serving platter.
 Serve immediately and with lots of paper towels.

 Great recipe, honestly tasted just like Hooters breading.
 I threw the wings into a second dose of the flour mix after refrigeration to make sure the breading was nice and thick.
 Can’t wait to use this recipe and make some Hooters shrimp!
 Thanks for your continued efforts!